algo-cancer/Sgootr/README.md

 [^5]: Sul, S.J., Williams, T.L.: An experimental analysis of robinson-foulds distance matrix algorithm.
 European Symposium on Algorithms, 793-804 (September 2008).

 [^6]: One outstanding issue of `Sgootr` is that, if tree construction fails before `MAX_ITER` is reached, the `snakemake` command fails ungracefully.
 While users may still run the  `python scripts/get_results.py -c <config_file> -p <patient>` command to get results for that patient, if multiple patients are specified in the `config.yaml` file and tree construction fails for one of the patients, the command fails for all patients, potentially terminating the pruning procedures for those patients prematurely.
 In this case, one should comment out the specifications for the patient on which tree construction fails in `config.yaml`, then run the pipeline with `snakemake --cores <number of cores> --use-conda` again.
 This will continue the procedure for the remaining patients.
 Alternatively, one may run `Sgootr` for one patient at a time.

+[^&]: See Supplemental Section S1 of our paper for tips on how to choose these parameters.